Lubin's conjecture for height-one $p$-adic dynamical systems over cyclo-tame extensions

-This definition is natural and coincides with the action of a formal group endomorphism on its period, as discussed in paragraph \ref{S: formal-groups-situation}.
+This definition is natural and coincides with the action of a formal group endomorphism on its period, as discussed in Paragraph \ref{S: formal-groups-situation}.
 It thus establishes how $f$ and $u$ act on $t_f$.
 From the perspective of $H$, we assert that $s'(0)t_f$ arises from $s_H$, the multiplication-by-$s'(0)$ endomorphism of $H$.
-Indeed, the composition of the functors considered in \S\ref{S: Fontaine-period-rings} is faithful:
+Indeed, the composite of the functors considered in \S\ref{S: Fontaine-period-rings} is faithful:

-and $s_H$ acts in the same way on all de Rham periods of $\V_{\!p}(H)$, including the crystalline ones.
-We must therefore associate $f$ with $f_H$ when constructing a bijection from $T_f$ to $\T_p(H)$.
+where the superscript ‘‘fgl'' stands for the formal group type condition on the weights or jumps in $\{0,1\}$, and $s_H$ acts in the same way on all de Rham periods of $\V_{\!p}(H)$, including the crystalline ones.
+We must therefore associate $f$ with $f_H$ when defining a bijection between $T_f$ and $\T_p(H)$.
 We also want this bijection to be $G_L$-equivariant.
-However, Lemma \ref{R: Galois-action-TpH} implies that it is the $\mathbb{Z}_p$-iterates of $u_H$ that give the global action of $G_L$ on $\T_p(H)$.
-This requires us to take into account the weak knowledge (\ref{fact-2}) in order to preserve the $G_L$-action on $T_f$, although it does not guarantee that $u$ is associated to $u_H$ and hence that it becomes an endomorphism of $T_f$ after transport of structure.
+However, Lemma \ref{R: Galois-action-TpH} implies that the action of $G_L$ on $\T_p(H)$ is given by the one of the $\mathbb{Z}_p$-iterates of $u_H$, independently of the cell.
+Hence we must take into account the weak knowledge (\ref{fact-2}) in order to be compatible with the existing action of $G_L$ on $T_f$, although this does not guarantee that $u$ is associated to $u_H$ nor that it becomes an endomorphism of $T_f$ after transport of structure.
 Nevertheless, it suffices that $f$ be a formal group endomorphism for $u$ to be one as well.